Illumination number of 3-dimensional cap bodies: Introduction

 Boltyanski~\cite{B} showed that the conjecture is equivalent to a certain illumination problem.
 For a convex body $K$, a direction (unit vector) $v$ illuminates a point $x$ on the boundary $\partial K$ of $K$, if the ray $\{x+vt \;:\; t\geq 0\}$ has nonempty intersection with interior of $K$.
 The set of directions $\{v_i\}_{i=1}^k$ is said to illuminate $K$ if every point of $\partial K$ is illuminated by some $v_i$.
 The illumination number $I(K)$ of $K$ is the smallest $k$ for which $K$ can be illuminated by $k$ directions.
 Boltyanski~\cite{B} showed that ~\cref{conj} is equivalent to the following: the illumination number of a convex body in $\mm{}^n$ does not exceed $2^n$, with equality only for affine copies of the $n$-cube.

 In literature, \cref{conj} has been referred to as the Hadwiger Covering Conjecture, the Levi-Hadwiger(-Gohberg-Markus) Conjecture, and Hadwiger-Boltyanski Illumination Conjecture.

-As of today, the conjecture has only been solved for the $2$-dimensional case, and it has been notoriously hard to crack even for the next smallest dimension, namely, $\mm^3$.
-Several people have worked on the $3$-dimensional case.
+As of today, the conjecture has only been solved for the $2$-dimensional case, and it is believed to be notoriously hard even for the next smallest dimension, namely, $\mm^3$.
 Papadoperakis~\cite{P} proved that the illumination number of any convex body in ${\mm{}}^3$ is at most 16, and Prymak~\cite{Pr} improved the bound to 14.
 This result is far from the expected illumination number $8$, but it is the best known upper bound on illumination number in $\mm{}^3$.

 The conjecture has been verified for certain classes of bodies in $\mm{}^3$.
 Bezdek and Kiss~\cite{BKiss} showed that the illumination number of almost smooth convex bodies and the illumination number of convex bodies of constant width is at most 6.
-The result about bodies of constant width has been proven independently by several people (refer to~\cite{BLNP} for more details).
+The result about bodies of constant width has been proven independently by several groups of researchers (refer to~\cite{BLNP} for more details).
 Martini~\cite{M} proved that the illumination number of every zonotope in $\mm^3$, which is not a parallelotope, is at most 6.
 Lassak \cite{L} proved that if the convex body is centrally symmetric, then the conjecture holds in $\mm{}^3$.
 Furthermore, Dekster \cite{De} proved (without treatment of the equality case) that the conjecture holds in $\mm{}^3$ if the convex body is symmetric about a plane.